-Arms Trade Treaty update
+Item 3 - Arms Trade Treaty update

-Police and the Ministry of Foreign Affairs (MFAT) have completed the second Annual Report on the ATT.
+Police and the Ministry of Foreign Affairs (MFAT) have completed the second Annual Report on exports and imports of firearms in accordance with the ATT.
 This can be found on the MFAT website.
 It was noted that there is work to be done around Police collection of import figures, a work in progress.

 The Brokering (Weapons and Related Items) Controls Bill has started the parliamentary process - it had its first reading in the House on the 15th August and was referred to Select Committee.
-It will now be after the September 2017 Election before anything further is done and it is some way off becoming an Act.
-A question was asked about goods that are transhipped through New Zealand?
+It will now be after 23rd September 2017 Election before anything further is done and it is some way off becoming an Act.
+A question was asked about goods that are transhipped?
 The answer was that this was not brokering and was covered by NZ law on importing and exporting.

-Subcommittee firearms storage
+Item 4- Subcommittee firearms storage

-The first meeting has been held and minutes were being circulated to subcommittee members (to date not all members have reviewed them).
+The first meeting has been held and minutes were being circulated to subcommittee members (to date not all members had had the opportunity to review them).
 The next meeting is to be 15 September 2017.

-Many ideas and issues had been discussed at the first meeting including having easier guidance with tidier categories, the requirements for E Category safes, and what is best handling, and issues around those whose safes had been approved in the past and which were not considered adequate now.
+Many ideas and issues had been discussed at the first meeting including having an easier document with tidier categories, requirements for E Category safes and best handling and issues around those whose safes had been approved in the past and which were not considered adequate now.
 There was mention that there was 'noise' around couriering of firearms, carriage on ferries and in campervans.
-The subcommittee will also look at security in these situations.
+The subcommittee will look at security in these situations also.

-A question was asked, should the number of firearms someone has make a difference to the level of security needed to match the level of risk??
-It was mentioned that Arms Officers have difficulty with measuring thickness of safes and are inconsistent in application of 'rules'; this requires an easy guide for them to ensure the same standards are applied across New Zealand.
+A question was asked, should the number of firearms someone has make a difference to the level of security needed to match the level of risk?
+It was mentioned that Arms Officers have difficulty with measuring thickness and are inconsistent in application of 'rules'; this requires an easy guide for them to ensure the same standards are applied across New Zealand.
 Further discussion was had around thickness <6mm vs >6mm.
 It was suggested that the measure should be based on the product and not only on the thickness.
-It was asked that if an angle grinder was used to cut them could we work out some measurements to make it much harder.
+It was asked that if an angle grinder was used to cut them could we work out some measurements to make it much harder or would this just be based on what people felt to be the case?

 It was asked if there were figures on the number of safes not approved now that were in the past.
 There are no figures on this.

-Firearm security is always going to be about stopping the opportunistic thief; someone who is 'targeting' firearms will have established best times to 'hit' and if intent on stealing firearms the thief will work out a method regardless.
-The best to be done in these cases is to make it harder for them.
+Firearm security is always going to be about stopping the opportunistic thief; someone who is 'targeting' firearms will have established best times to 'hit' and if intent on thief will work out a method regardless.
+Best to be done in this case is to make it harder for them.

 A member asked why vettors are in some cases rejecting previously approved safes when the policy around safes had not yet been finalised?
 In the interim - PNHQ will answer any questions regarding any confusion in the application of rules around safes.
+This may mean that the outcome changes but equally it may not.
 Police accepts that the application of standards needs clarity and consistency.